We are the American Federation of Musicians of the United States and Canada, professional musicians united through our Locals so that:

 - Provide meaningful paths for member involvement and participation in strong, democratic unions;

 - Develop highly trained and motivated leaders at every level of the union who reflect the membership in all its diversity;

 - Build coalitions and act in solidarity with other organizations who share our concern for social and economic justice.

-Click here to download a PDF copy of the current Bylaws of the American Federation of Musicians of the United States and Canada.
-Revised September 15, 2019.
+Members can access a full PDF copy of the current Bylaws of the American Federation of Musicians of the United States and Canada in the member’s section of the website.